rschmitt/dynamic-object/README.md

 ## Persistent modification

 dynamic-object makes it easy to leverage Clojure's immutable persistent data structures, which use structural sharing to enable cheap copying and "modification."
-A `DynamicObject` can create "wither" methods (inspired by Lombok's [`@Wither`](http://projectlombok.org/features/experimental/Wither.html) annotation); these map directly to `IPersistentMap#assoc`.
+A `DynamicObject` can declare "wither" methods (inspired by Lombok's [`@Wither`](http://projectlombok.org/features/experimental/Wither.html) annotation); these map directly to `IPersistentMap#assoc`.
 For example:

 ```java
 interface Buildable extends DynamicObject<Buildable> {